 Corporation Pop has pushed the boundaries of immersive gaming to the next level.
-We have done so by designing and building a game show in outer space which puts players in the centre of the action.
+We have done so by designing and building a game show in outer space bringing players to the centre of the action.

 Electric Gamebox is a group gaming experience which takes place in a private, digital room, or Gamebox.
 Projection mapping, touch screens, motion tracking and surround sound put users at the heart of a hyper-immersive adventure.
 Players are presented with a range of games to choose from.
 They might find themselves searching for rare Martian minerals, playing Aardman’s Championsheeps with Shaun The Sheep, or saving the Queen’s corgis.